Root Beer, Homemade By Cajun Mamas

 Hoorah for Spring!
 It’s my favorite time of year!
 I welcome the return of warmer weather, the sight of the outside greening up and blooming.
 With that comes the smell of fresh air after Spring rains and the sound of birds singing early in the morning.
 It’s also the time that begins the solemnity of lent leading us to the celebration of our Lord’s resurrection on Easter Sunday.

 Along with these celebrations of new life comes the to-doing like yard work’s planting, pruning, and watering.
 Other things to add to the to-do list is spring cleaning, year-end school events, baseball, festivals, cantatas, egg hunts, and cooking up new and old recipes to satisfy the hunger of what the to-doings bring.
 This Spring busy-ness makes me thirsty for something my Mama used to make and she must have made more of it in Spring because that’s when I really get thirsty for it.
-It’s home-made root beer.
+It’s a drink of home-made root beer.

 Root Beer flavoring was a staple in our kitchen cabinet.
 A spoonful of the dark liquid concentrate stirred into a pitcher of water with sugar was our Kool-Aid before Kool-Aid was cool.
 Surprisingly, there are a whole lot of people whose mamas never made homemade root beer for them like our Cajun mama’s made for us.
 They were “The Root Beer Moms!”
 Originally, this drink came from sassafras roots served cold to refresh many in the hot climate of south Louisiana.